mozilla-l10n/styleguides/docs/ur/README.md

 ### Adjective
 In Urdu, adjectives should be handled in the following manner.

-General wording rules.
-Adjectives are also considered nouns.
+Adjectives are also considered as nouns.

-### Articles
-This section does not apply to Urdu.

-### Capitalization
-This section does not apply to Urdu.

-### Gender
-"ی" for feminine is used after a masculine name.
-But there are also some different styles.
-Example:میں اخبار نہیں پڑھتا ہوں
+**Nouns should not be translated but transliterated, except for Brand Names.**

 ### Prepositions
 Pay attention to the correct use of the preposition in translations.
 Influenced by the English language, many translators omit them or change the word order.